Songhai9/Habits-Tracker/README.md

 - Learn how to interact with REST APIs using Python.
 - Utilize environment variables for secure token management.
 - Build a habit tracking mechanism integrating external APIs.

+This project is a part of my [Python REST API Programming](https://github.com/Songhai9/API-Programming)